 All-conference Picnic Coordinator (assistant): Works with lead coordinator to obtain supplies, run errands, direct volunteers with setup and breakdown tasks, and is responsible for post-picnic closing tasks.

-GO Kids Day Camp Coordinator (lead + two assistants): Creates schedule for and runs camp; plans and coordinates activities; arranges for guests (magician, musician, yoga, puppeteer, etc.); purchases snacks and other supplies.
+GO Kids Day Camp Coordinators (Child lead + one assistant; Tween (ages 9-12) lead): Creates schedule for and runs camp; plans and coordinates activities; arranges for guests (magician, musician, yoga, puppeteer, etc.); purchases snacks and other supplies.
 Coordinator will determine volunteer needs and direct said volunteers.
 Childcare experience (ages 4-12) a must.
 Will need to agree to background check and have (or obtain) current first-aid training.
 Time commitment includes twice monthly meetings from Jan. until conference in mid August.
 Must be available for the full conference schedule running from Aug 14th through Aug 17th all day.

 GO Teen Program Coordinator Youth programming development includes leading workshops, coordinating teen conference projects, and facilitating brainstorming sessions with youth.
 Candidate should have good facilitation skills; be social media savvy; and have familiarity with trans* and gender-nonconforming youth (identities, language, issues, etc.).
 Time commitment includes twice monthly meetings from Jan. until conference in mid August.
 Must be available for the full conference schedule running from Aug 14th through Aug 17th all day.